ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 • No PHI tasks: Admin writing, staff training materials, guideline summaries, patient education templates with no patient-specific data.
 No HIPAA exposure.
 ChatGPT works here without compliance concerns.

 • De-identified inputs: Note structures drafted from a clinical scenario stripped of all 18 HIPAA identifiers.
-Compliant, but requires a consistent de-identification process and reduces utility because the AI lacks patient context.
+Compliant, but needs a consistent de-identification process and reduces utility because the AI lacks patient context.

 • PHI tasks: Any task where patient-specific data enters the prompt.
-Requires a HIPAA-compliant platform with a signed BAA.
+Needs a HIPAA-compliant platform with a signed BAA.
 Standard consumer ChatGPT is not that platform.

 How Does ChatGPT Compare to Clinical AI Tools Built for Doctors?